sergiocollado/potpourri/notes_kubernetes.md

 - kube-public: special namespace which is unsecured and readable, used to expose information publically.
 - kube-node-lease: contains the node lease objects, for node heartbeat data.

+### Replication Controller

+ A replication controller allow us to have several instances of a pod, so in case a pod dies, a new one can replace it.
+Thus allowing us to have a high availability service.

+ A replication controller can help us also, when we want to have several pods, sharing work between them.

 ### ReplicaSet Controllers

+A replica set controller is the replication controller evolution.

 A ReplicaSet controller ensures that a population of Pods, all identical, are running at the same time.